AndreaMariani-AM/Unsupervised_clustering_eval/README.md

 # INTRODUCTION

-This repo contains a script implemented in R that can be used to evaluate the performance of clustering when supervised labels are not available (unsupervised clustering).
+This repo contains some functins implemented in R that can be used to evaluate the performance of clustering when supervised labels are not available (unsupervised clustering).
 A classical example in biology is clustering of cells in a scRNA-seq experiments.
+A set of Hyperparameters is decided a priori and then is evaluated through the metrics reported here.
+This will hopefully retrieve a visual representation of cluster that has some rigrous to it.

 ## METRICS